 Some primers exhibit varying sensitivity to temperature changes.
 This can affect their performance, especially in extreme temperature conditions.
 If you anticipate shooting in a wide range of temperatures, it is advisable to choose a primer that is known for its temperature stability.

-Best Practices for Using Large Rifle Primers
+Best Practices for Using reloading primers

 To ensure safe and effective use of large rifle primers, here are some best practices to follow: